Preparation pays off for Danville football

 For the entirety of his three-year varsity football career, he’s come home from games on Friday nights in the fall.
 But this week was different.

-For the first time in five years, the Vikings were in the playoffs, with a Saturday date with Chicago Perspectives/Leadership.
+For the first time in five years, the Vikings were in the playoffs, with a Saturday date against Chicago Perspectives/Leadership.
 So Smith stayed up until 1 a.m. watching film of Saturday’s opponent.

 When he woke up for breakfast at Steak 'n Shake with his teammates, he was just as excited as the rest of the Vikings.